DeanFeldman/DocSync/README.md

 - Add user authentication for a future hosted version.
 - Migrate from SQLite to PostgreSQL for hosted deployments.
 - Add secure cloud storage and document synchronisation for a future hosted version.
-- improve the UI with online tools to improve the experience
+- Improve the UI with online tools to improve the experience
+- Add indentaions and numbered lists
 ## Safety model

 DocSync is designed around explicit confirmation: